PhonologicalCorpusTools/CorpusTools/docs/source/string_similarity.rst

    to be calculated on the basis of spelling, words that are *entered* are broken into their letter components.
-If similarity is to be calculated on the basis of transcription, the transcriptions are looked up in the corpus.
-If a word does not occur in the corpus, its similarity to other words can still be calculated on the basis of spelling, but not transcription (as PCT has no way of inferring the transcription from the spelling).
+If similarity is to be calculated on the basis of transcription, the transcriptions are looked up in the corpus, or taken from the created nonword (see step # 1b above).

+3. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+For details, see :ref:`pronunciation_variants`.
+Note that here, the only choices currently available are canonical or most-frequent forms.

-3. **Frequency type**: If Khorsi similarity is to be calculated, the frequencies of the symbols is relevant, and so will be looked up in the currently loaded corpus.
+4. **Frequency type**: If Khorsi similarity is to be calculated, the frequencies of the symbols is relevant, and so will be looked up in the currently loaded corpus.
 Either type frequency or token frequency can be used for the calculation.
 This option will not be available for either edit distance algorithm, because frequency isn’t taken into account in either one.

-4. **Minimum / Maximum similarity**: If one is calculating the similarity of one word to all others in the corpus, an arbitrary minimum and maximum can be set to filter out words that are particularly close or distant.
+5. **Minimum / Maximum similarity**: If one is calculating the similarity of one word to all others in the corpus, an arbitrary minimum and maximum can be set to filter out words that are particularly close or distant.
    For example, one could require that only words with an edit distance